 Mary Wahl (2011)

-Since graduating, I have worked in the Office of Community Living at Goucher College.
+Since graduating, I have worked in the Office of Residential Life at Goucher College.
 Before starting this position, I completed the mediation training in Baltimore City.
-I am fortunate to be able to use these mediation skills daily at Community Living as well as many creative conflict resolution skills.
+I am fortunate to be able to use these mediation skills daily at Residential Life as well as many creative conflict resolution skills.
 I have also been able to work with the peace studies faculty to help create a peer mediation service on campus, a service that is still in its infancy but is continuously growing.
 In addition, I perform housing operations and judicial affairs, supervise various student leaders, take part in the emergency on-call staff, and plan campus-wide events, among many other tasks.
 Another area of my position I am able to use my peace studies background is within the judicial affairs.
 I have been educated on restorative practices available for use in judicial cases, and when applicable, we aim to use these over the more punitive options.
 Lastly, I often assist students in resolving their own conflicts in a variety of formats, and those are my favorite moments of the job!